maxrodrigo/maxrodrigo.github.io/content/posts/how-to-install-alpine-on-raspberry-pi.md

 ## Preparation

-1. [Download](https://alpinelinux.com/downloads/) the Raspberry Pi build.
+1. [Download](https://alpinelinux.org/downloads/) the Raspberry Pi build.

+    **Which version should I install?**

+    **TL;DR: Unless you are using Raspberry Pi 2 Model B or Raspberry Pi Zero, install** `aarch64`.

+    There are currently three versions of Alpine for Raspberry Pi: `armhf`, `armv7`, and `aarch64`.

-    You should be safe using the `armhf` build on all versions of Raspberry Pi (including Pi Zero and Compute Modules); but it may perform less optimally on recent versions of Raspberry Pi.
-The `armv7` build is compatible with Raspberry Pi 2 Model B. The `aarch64` build should be compatible with Raspberry Pi 2 Model v1.2, Raspberry Pi 3 and Compute Module 3, and Raspberry Pi 4 model B.
+    You should be safe using the `armhf` build on all versions including Pi Zero and Compute Modules, but it may perform less optimally on recent versions of Raspberry Pi.

+    The `armv7` build is compatible with the Raspberry Pi 2 Model B. The `aarch64` build should be compatible with Raspberry Pi 2 Model v1.2, Raspberry Pi 3 and Compute Module 3, and Raspberry Pi 4 Model B.

 1. Identify **your** memory card name: `lsblk`.

     ```sh
-    lsblk
+    $ lsblk
     NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT
     mmcblk0     179:0    0  59.5G  0 disk
     ├─mmcblk0p1 179:1    0   174K  0 part
     ├─mmcblk0p2 179:2    0   1.4M  0 part
     └─mmcblk0p3 179:3    0 130.7M  0 part
     ```

-1. Partition and format the memory card. `mkfs.vfat` is available installing `dosfstools`.
+1. Partition and format the memory card.

+    Install [GNU Parted](https://www.gnu.org/software/parted/) (`parted`) and [mkfs.vfat](https://linux.die.net/man/8/mkfs.vfat) (`dosfstools`) if not available.

+    Create a small partition for `/boot`, then allocate the rest of the disk to a separate partition.

     ```sh
     sudo parted /dev/mmcblk0 --script -- mklabel msdos
+    sudo parted /dev/mmcblk0 --script -- mkpart primary fat32 1 256M
-    sudo parted /dev/mmcblk0 --script -- mkpart primary fat32 1MiB 100%
+    sudo parted /dev/mmcblk0 --script -- mkpart primary ext4 256M 100%
-    sudo mkfs.fat -F32 -I /dev/mmcblk0
     ```

-1. Mount the new partition.
+    Set the boot partition [flags](https://www.gnu.org/software/parted/manual/html_node/set.html) and format.

     ```sh
+    sudo parted /dev/mmcblk0 --script -- set 1 boot on
+    sudo parted /dev/mmcblk0 --script -- set 1 lba on

+    sudo mkfs.fat -F32 -I /dev/mmcblk0p1
+    sudo mkfs.ext4 /dev/mmcblk0p2
+    ```

+    You can verify by printing the partition table.

+    ```sh
+    sudo parted /dev/mmcblk0 --script print
+    ```

+1. Mount the boot partition.

+    ```sh
     sudo mount /dev/mmcblk0p1 /mnt/sd
     ```

 1. Unpack the Alpine package onto the partition.

     ```sh
     sudo tar xf alpine-rpi-**.tar.gz -C /mnt/sd --no-same-owner
     ```

-1. Copy the `usercfg.txt` file to the memory card.
+1. Create the `usercfg.txt` file into the boot partition: `/mnt/sd/usercfg.txt`.

-    ```sh
-    sudo cp usercfg.txt /mnt/sd
-    ```

     ```txt
-    # usercfg.txt

     # Enable mini UART as serial port (/dev/ttyS0).
     # Also, fixes VideoCore IV (aka the GPU or the VPU) frequency to 250MHz.
     enable_uart=1